intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/install/experimental/install_for_gpu_conda.md.txt

 v1.2.0-8e0294ba
 ```

-In order to install Intel® Optimization for Horovod* v0.5.0 for distributed training, oneCCL need to be installed at first when you install oneAPI Basekit.
+In order to install Intel® Optimization for Horovod* v0.5.0 for distributed training, you should install oneCCL after you install oneAPI Basekit.

 ```
 source /path/to/intel/oneapi/mpi/latest/env/vars.sh